Craters v0.2.0

 ECS — Query Coverage

 Test coverage for ECS query registration was improved.
-No API changes — this is stability work to make sure component queries are correctly registered and deregistered as entities are added and removed.
+No API changes — this is stability work making sure component queries are correctly registered and deregistered as entities are added and removed from the world.

 npm install @swashvirus/craters@0.2.0